sanjitc/Cloud-Pak-for-Data/Upgrade/CPD 4.6 to 4.8/CPD_Upgrade_465_to_482.md

 cpd-cli manage detach-cpd-instance --cpfs_operator_ns=${PROJECT_CPFS_OPS} --control_ns=${PROJECT_CS_CONTROL}
 ```
 - Wait for the cpd-cli to return the following message before proceeding to the next step:
+- Monitor the install plan and approved them as needed
 ```
 [SUCCESS] ...
 The detach-cpd-instance command ran successfully.
 ```